 - Children’s Advil®

-- We use Children’s Advil® to help bring down Z’s fever and to help manage pain.
+- We use children’s ibuprofen to help bring down Z’s fever and to help manage pain.
 I picked the sugar free and dye free berry flavor because she loves the taste and I love the reduced amount of anything artificial being added.
-Also, we depend on Children’s Advil® because we don’t have to take it more than 3-4 times per day because it brings fever down faster and keeps it down longer than Children’s Tylenol.
 Of course this means fast relief for Z and is also a relief for me.
-I stick to the liquid but we will try out the grape chewables the next time Z has a fever and once she gets older, I’ll give her the easy to swallow small tablet form.
-Walgreens is less than 1 mile from our house so it’s easy to pick Children’s Advil while we wait for our prescriptions.
-I followed doctor’s orders which was the same as the information on the packaging for dosage.
-The box comes with a dosage cup to make things simple.
+I follow our doctor’s orders for dosage.

 - I love our forehead thermometer because it is usually pretty accurate, I can use it without disturbing a sleeping child (seriously) and it keeps track of the last temperature reading.
 Of course I jot everything down in my phone.
 Crazy mom status!